Mowalola Ogunlesi: Career and recognition

 After leaving Central Saint Martins, Ogunlesi applied to the Fashion East mentorship and support programme.
 Her 2019 London Fashion Week debut took place on Fashion East's stage.

 Ogunlesi came under scrutiny in September 2019 when Naomi Campbell was spotted wearing a Mowalola gown with a bullet wound design.
 The dress was interpreted as a statement on gun violence, but on Instagram Ogunlesi clarified the garment was meant to convey a sense of being a walking target.

 In October 2020, Ogunlesi was named by Elle as one of "10 Trailblazing Women Changing The Future You Need To Know", the others being: Tobi Kyeremateng, Ngozi Onwurah, Simi Lindgren, Balanda Atis, Magdalene Abraha, Koffee, Holly Fischer, Celeste and Margaret Busby.

 Collaborations

 In 2019, she created outfits for Skepta's "Pure Water" music video and was one of six designers approached by British Vogue to style Barbie dolls for the brand's 60th anniversary.

 On 26 June 2020 the Yeezy Gap 10-year partnership was officially announced, with Ogunlesi appointed by Ye as design director.

 In 2022, she joined with MGA Entertainment as a designer for a line of their Bratz dolls featuring two of the doll franchise's characters: Jade and Felicia.
 The collaboration line was released on 1 December.

-In 2025, Ogunlesi collaborated with The Skateroom to design a limited-edition skateboard deck collection.